-While you are here, Lizzmonade Brooklyn serves fresh, artisanal lemonades that are made to order.
+While you are here, Lizzmonade Brooklyn serves grab and go fresh, artisanal lemonades that are made to order.
 Yum!

 No.5 – Fulton Ferry Landing

 The original location, in a landmark fireboat house on the Fulton Ferry Pier, features one of most sweeping views in America.

 No.6 – Brooklyn Bridge Carousel

-- Take the kids on a ride of Jane’s Carousel at Empire Fulton Ferry.
-The Carousel is located in the DUMBO section of The Brooklyn Bridge Park, on the East River, between the Brooklyn and Manhattan Bridges.
+The Brooklyn Bridge Carousel is located in the DUMBO section of The Brooklyn Bridge Park, on the East River, between the Brooklyn and Manhattan Bridges.

 It’s open 11am to 7pm in the summer, and 11am to 6pm in the winter.

 Tickets are just $2 per ride, and children under 3 are free with a paying adult.

 No.7 – Mainstreet Park Playground & Environmental Education Center

-There’s a giant sailing ship, with lots of stairs to climb, and a boat-shaped sandpit for kids too.
+There’s a GIANT sailing ship, with lots of stairs to climb, and a boat-shaped sandpit for kids too.